WHU-USI3DV/LaneMapping/README.md

 ## ⏳ Train

-To train the LaneMapping network, you should prepare the dataset and put it in  './data/.'.
+To train the LaneMapping network, prepare the dataset and put it in  './data/.'.
 Then, you use the following command:

 ```bash
 $ python train_gpu_0.py